jackdewinter/pymarkdown/issues.md

 - pragma tests need to remove `disable_consistency_checks=True`

-- implement missing rules
 - yaml support for front-matter
   - if front matter is found to be disqualified, send error?
-- show url for failed rules as option

 - track down uses of rehydrate_index in consistency checks and make to have cases to verify that each is updating properly, including multi
   - leading_text_index - verify_line_and... ~715